d4guru/ngOnScroll/README.md

 # ngOnScroll
-An Angular infinite scroll directive that takes 2 parameters. on-scroll and on-scroll-distance.
+<h2>An Angular infinite scroll directive that takes 2 parameters. on-scroll and on-scroll-distance.</h2>

 ```javascript